MohamedYosri-59/Laptop-Price-Linear-Regression-mini-Project/README.md

 this mini-project was created via visual studio code as a part of assignment in my learning process. its provided with all markdown cells and comments necessary to understand the followed steps in details. hope you like it.
+# E-commerce linear regression mini-project
+this is pretty similar to the first mini-project but with splitting the data into train, test, and validation which yields better results and also shows the output lline as an eqn.